Olympus E-P5 vs Sony A77

-Both the E-P5 and the A77 have been discontinued, but can regularly be found used on eBay.
-The A77 was replaced by the Sony A77 II, while the E-P5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-P5 Manual (free pdf) or the online Sony A77 Manual.
+Both the E-P5 and the A77 have been discontinued, but can regularly be found used on ebay.
+The A77 was replaced by the Sony A77 II, while the E-P5 was followed by the Olympus E-P7.
+Further information on the features and operation of the E-P5 and A77 can be found, respectively, in the Olympus E-P5 Manual (free pdf) or the online Sony A77 Manual.

 So how do things add up?
 Is the Olympus E-P5 better than the Sony A77 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detailed LCD: Has a higher resolution rear screen (1037k vs 921k dots).

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.